Dog Friendly Days Out in Cornwall

 THE ALL WEATHER - DOG FRIENDLY ATTRACTION WHERE CHILDREN UNDER 5 GO FREE!

 Facinating, revealing and very refreshing.
 A visit to St Austell's famous brewery has it all.

-Dramatic coastal iconic attraction with links to the legend of King Arthur.
+Dramatic cliff-top castle with links to the legend of King Arthur.

 Trelissick is the perfect place to come for a day out with friends and family.

 There's a garden with stunning views, little summerhouses to relax in, sweeping lawns to play on and dog-friendly walks around the countryside.